publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch8/schI/m__us_usc_t42_s1437n.md

         (1) __In general__

-            Of the families initially provided tenant-based assistance under [section 1437f of this title][/us/usc/t42/s1437f] by a public housing agency in any fiscal year, not less than 75 percent shall be families whose incomes do not exceed 30 percent of the area median income, as determined by the Secretary with adjustments for smaller and larger families; except that the Secretary may establish income ceilings higher or lower than 30 percent of the area median income on the basis of the Secretary’s findings that such variations are necessary because of unusually high or low family incomes.
+            Of the families initially provided tenant-based assistance under [section 1437f of this title][/us/usc/t42/s1437f] by a public housing agency in any fiscal year, not less than 75 percent shall be extremely low-income families.

         (2) __Jurisdictions served by multiple PHAs__